Group Theory in Haskell

 He developed a theory of how to transform the "zeros" of the polynomial equations, and these also form a group, like Klein's geometric transformations.
 Galois worked out a theory for why some equations (like quadratics and cubics) have general solutions, and why others don't.
 The Galois group is central to that theory.

 So the idea of a group arises in both algebra and geometry.
 It shows up in physics too, it's one of those fundamental ideas whose time came in the 19th century.
-The study of groups is considered the first form of "Modern Algebra".
 Groups are essential to understanding symmetry, and symmetry is essential to understanding the physical world.
-The Standard Model of Particle Physics is a glorified study of one particular group: \(U(1) \times U(2) \times SU(3)\), and the application of that one group is… all the forces and fields in the universe except gravity.
+The Standard Model of Particle Physics is a glorified study of one particular group: \(U(1) \times SU(2) \times SU(3)\), and the application of that one group is… all the particles and forces in the universe except gravity.
 What's extraordinary is how we can start studying groups here on paper and in a Haskell REPL.

 2. Definition of a group